Quantum proper time: A Finsler space from entropy and purity: Geometry of the quantum phase space

 The extension of the metric over nonclassical degrees of freedom has several implications.
 First, the path-length functional gives quantum perturbations to proper time

-The form of \(H_{\mathcal{Q}}\) from Eq.~(\ref{eq:HQgeodesic}) together with the effective quantum inverse metric (\ref{eq:gQinvCondensed}) was used in Ref.~\cite{QuantumProperTime} to compute corrections to gravitational time dilation which might be detectable by near-term optical atomic clocks.
+The form of \(H_{\mathcal{Q}}\) from Eq.~(\ref{eq:HQgeodesic}) together with the effective quantum inverse metric (\ref{eq:gQinvCondensed}) was used in Ref.~\cite{QuantumProperTime} to compute corrections to gravitational time dilation that might be detectable by near-term optical atomic clocks.

 As a further consequence, quantum fluctuations in the Hamiltonian constraint \(H_{\mathcal{Q}} = 0\) lead to the modified dispersion relation

 In a region of weak gravitational field, where $g_{ab}\approx\eta_{ab}$ is close to the Minkowski metric, corrections containing the metric derivative drop out and the mass-shell condition becomes